Elie-1996/Animation-NN/README.md

 2-day workload this week.
 * Created a Slack Channel + Invited Roee to Channel.
 * Setup a Github + Github Projects TODO list (can be found under Projects).
-* Setup the Environment: Installed Unity, Visual Studio, C#, PyCharm, CUDA tools, GeForceExperience, Python, and Pytorch.
+* Setup the Environment: Installed Unity, Visual Studio, C#, PyCharm, Conda, CUDA tools, GeForceExperience, Python, and Pytorch.
 * Read the official article and the paper (of Learned Motion Matching) fully.
 Still need additional understanding.
 * Took a look at suggested link (https://github.com/sebastianstarke/AI4Animation) AI4Animation.
 Found out I need TensorFlow to run it.